 The prospect of paying thousands of pounds in solicitor’s fees is obviously a massive deterrent for executors when faced with the administration of an estate.
-For executors who need professional assistance looking into the costs involved can be extremely stressful and in some cases they can be made to feel helpless when faced with fees that they personally are not able to pay.
+For executors who need professional assistance looking into the costs involved can be extremely stressful and in some cases, they can be made to feel helpless when faced with fees that they personally are not able to pay.
 It is often misunderstood who is responsible for paying the solicitor and this misunderstanding can cause the executors unnecessary stress thinking they can’t afford the help.

 An example of this scenario is when the majority of the estate’s value is not in savings but in property, shares or in investment portfolios.
 If the executor/beneficiaries do not want to sell these assets but transfer them instead they must find another way of paying the expenses that can now not be paid by the estate.

 The second scenario is when the deceased had more debt than the value of the assets they owned.
 This means that their estate is insolvent and is not capable of paying back all of what is owed to creditors.
 This makes it slightly more complicated to determine who is responsible for paying the solicitor.

 If there is more debt than the value of the assets, it may still be possible for solicitor’s fees to be paid from the Estate.
 This is due to there being an order of priority in which debts are paid.
-Estate and solicitors fees are counted as Testamentary expenses and take priority over some other types of debts, this means that it even if an estate is insolvent it is still possible, depending on the types of debt and their value, for the estate to fund its own administration costs.
+Estate and solicitors fees are counted as Testamentary expenses and take priority over some other types of debts, this means that even if an estate is insolvent it is still possible, depending on the types of debt and their value, for the estate to fund its own administration costs.

 The order in which creditors of an estate should be paid is;

 - Secured creditors– this is a creditor that has lent money against specified assets; this tends to be a bank.
-A mortgage against a property is classified as a secured debt as the bank can recover the owed amount from the property itself by forcing a sale or repossesion, another example would be a car bought on finance.
+A mortgage against property is classified as a secured debt as the bank can recover the owed amount from the property itself by forcing a sale or repossession, another example would be a car bought on finance.

 - The funeral expenses – the first priority after a secured creditor is funeral expenses, these are the only type of expenses that can be paid directly out of the deceased’s frozen bank account.